This post may contain affiliate links. Please read our disclosure policy.

 How To Make Creamy Dijon Chicken

-- Cook the Bacon: In a large skillet over medium heat, cook the bacon until crisp and golden.
-Remove with a slotted spoon and set aside.
+1. Cook Bacon: In a skillet over medium heat, cook bacon until crisp and golden.
+Remove and set aside.
 Discard most of the bacon fat, leaving about 1 tablespoon in the pan.

-- Sauté the Aromatics: Melt the butter in the same pan.
+1. Sauté Aromatics: Melt the butter in the same pan.
 Add the chopped onion and cook until softened, about 2 to 3 minutes.
 Stir in the garlic, parsley, thyme, and rosemary and cook until fragrant.

-- Make It Creamy:Lower the heat and stir in the cream, Dijon mustard, bouillon powder, and pepper.
+1. Make It Creamy:Lower heat and stir in the cream, Dijon mustard, bouillon powder, and pepper.
 Simmer gently for 3 to 4 minutes until the sauce thickens slightly.

 This Creamy Dijon Chicken is rich, savory, and packed with flavor, perfect for pairing with something fresh, light, or hearty depending on your mood.